Virtual Private Network

-Setting up a Virtual Private Network (VPN) to your office or Local Area Network is an important step in securing your network and keeping hackers and data thieves out.
-Connecting remote offices or connecting users from home is a task that TCS does regularly.
-We can help you to implement a secure and reliable VPN between all of your locations.
+Setting up a Virtual Private Network (VPN) to your office or Local Area Network is an essential step in securing your network and keeping hackers and data thieves out.
+Connecting remote offices or connecting users from home is a task that TCS regularly does.
+We can help you to implement a secure and reliable VPN between all of your locations.s.

 What is a VPN?

 A VPN is created by establishing a virtual point-to-point connection.
-Normally this is done with physical firewalls, but for mobile users who are not always in the same location.
+Usually, this is done with physical firewalls, but for mobile users who are not always in the same location.
 This can be done through a VPN software client installed on a laptop.
-In either case this VPN connection once it is established, enables computer(s) to send and receive data across public networks, as they are directly connected to the private network.
+In either case, this VPN connection once it is established enables computer(s) to send and receive data across public networks, as they are directly connected to the private network.
 Making a VPN connection allows a user to enjoy all of the benefits of being directly connected to the network.
-Security policies, drive and printer mappings are all available through a VPN connection.
+Security policies, drive, and printer mappings are all available through a VPN connection.

-Naturally the performance on a VPN is directly proportional to the amount of bandwidth available.
-You might have a 50MB internet connection at the main office, but if the satellite office or home office has a 1MB internet connection, than 1MB is going to dictate the performance of your VPN connection.
-Even with this performance limitation most users enjoy the ability to open files, print and run applications the same way they do when they are physically in the office.
+Naturally, the performance on a VPN is directly proportional to the amount of bandwidth available.
+You might have a 50MB internet connection at the central office, but if the satellite office or home office has a 1MB internet connection than 1MB is going to dictate the performance of your VPN connection.
+Even with this performance limitation, most users enjoy the ability to open files, print and run applications the same way they do when they are physically in the office.

 Consumer VPN Services